Major and Career Exploration

 Learn about major and career paths and explore your values, interests, personality, and skills.
 Find information about potential fields.

-To access this resource, please click above.
-For assistance in creating a connection between your major at Lewis & Clark and your career goals, please schedule an appointment with a 3CE career advisor.
+For assistance in creating a connection between your major at Lewis & Clark and your career goals, please schedule an appointment with career advisor.
 Pursuing a liberal arts education will help to prepare you for any career field, even if the major you declare varies from your intended vocational path.

 Lewis & Clark’s academic departments and programs offer a constellation of opportunities for students, and foster lifelong learning and the passion to continuously acquire and synthesize knowledge.

-From the main academics page you will be able to connect directly with departments and learn more about the variety of occupational opportunities available to you with a Lewis & Clark College education.
+Visit the academics page to explore departments and learn more about the variety of occupational opportunities available to you with a Lewis & Clark College education.

 Most people spend more time planning their summer vacation than they do thinking about their career.
 Studies show that the average working American will have three to five careers and between 10 to 12 jobs during their lifespan.
 In other words, you will probably try on a couple of different majors and several careers.
 Each experience will provide you with new insights and information which will help refine the next decision.
 You do need to start somewhere though.
 The resources listed below are just a starting place; talk to your career counselor about additional resources.